lucrod1/angular-rs-datagrid/README.md

   ...
 ```
 ## How render comboBox in collumn
-Defines a property action in config.collumn type = combo
+Defines a property type = 'combo' and mask in collumn.action

 ```
 $scope.config = {